West Cornwall · TR20

 Why Goldsithney is its own job.

-Outside the Conservation Area but the village fringes border the AONB; Perranuthnoe parish policy applies.
+Locally, outside the Conservation Area but the village fringes border the AONB; Perranuthnoe parish policy applies.
 Infill and barn conversion proposals dominate the parish planning workload.
 For planning application specifically, Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Goldsithney project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Goldsithney projects parish-up, not template-down — the TR20 context shapes the design from day one.
+Whether the project is on traditional granite cottages in the centre or further out toward Long Rock, the planning application response is locally tuned.

 Planning note